aseoaneo23/QA-technical-test/README.md

 You need to have Node.js installed before using Karate.
 You can find more information [here](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)

-For rest of the installations move to project folder in command prompt and type
+For rest of the installations move to project folder in command prompt, enter on "Prueba_api" file  and type

     npm install